-As I think back on the past 24 years of providing couples counseling for gay male relationships, I sometimes get asked what the differences are that I see (in general) in gay male relationships that are (in general) different from straight relationships.
+As I think back on the past 24 years (by 2014) of providing couples counseling for gay male relationships, I sometimes get asked what the differences are that I see (in general) in gay male relationships that are (in general) different from straight relationships.

 In no particular order, below, are some of my thoughts.
 I offer these to both single and coupled gay men, in order to give my perspective based on what I’ve observed in gay couples in my practice through the years.
 My experiences and observations as a gay men’s specialist therapist might differ from other gay men, and even other gay male therapists, and we always have to be mindful of not indulging in unfair assumptions, stereotypes, or even prejudices.
 But since making a relationship work, which I define, in part, as the relationship’s level of satisfaction for each partner and in its overall longevity and subjective relationship quality for each partner, is at least in part based on a skills-building process, perhaps offering my perspective sheds light on the skills required for a gay male relationship to both endure and thrive.

 Here are my thoughts on different aspects of relationships that tend to come up over and over in the content of the couples therapy sessions: